Healthcare for All

 I also know that these small businesses and our economy cannot thrive on overworked and underpaid employees, which is why I support raising the minimum wage to $15 an hour, tied to inflation, and the unionization of employees.

 In honor of the Black women who have advanced the conversation around Reproductive Justice, I pledge to amplify their work.
 The conversation needs to extend beyond just a "right to choose" and into a place where we craft legislation that protects a woman's bodily autonomy and allows the decision of when to start a family to remain a personal choice.

 In addition to securing access to safe and legal abortion regardless of ability to pay and geographic location, we should also strive for folks to have access to affordable and free birth control, comprehensive sex education, STI prevention and care, alternative birth options and adequate prenatal and pregnancy care.
 Families of all backgrounds deserve to thrive in safe and sustainable communities – free of violence and economic hardships.

 Safeguard our Environment & Our Community Health

 The Pennsylvania Constitution says that we have the right to clean air and clean water, but the General Assembly has prioritized corporate and industry interests over human beings for far too long.
-This is illustrated by the flooding in Millvale, the high rates of asthma throughout Allegheny County (the Greater Pittsburgh Region has some of the worst air quality in the entire country), and our water drinking water is poisoned by lead.
+This is illustrated by the flooding in Millvale, the high rates of asthma throughout Allegheny County (the Greater Pittsburgh Region has some of the worst air quality in the entire country), and our drinking water is poisoned by lead.